 A relationship works best when you attend to the beauty of the relationship.
 You can deepen your understanding of your own and someone else’s essential love style by deciphering one line in the hand—the Heart Line.
 In Part I of The Heart Line, I covered the Hermit Heart Line.
 Today, lets identify the Passionate and the Big Heart Heart Lines and understand the non-negotiable needs they reveal in relationship.

-Four Steps to Analyzing the Heart Line
+Three Steps to Analyzing the Heart Line

 Step 1.
 Locate the Heart Line carved in your hands.